 The above traits I mentioned related to central nervous system capability are much, much harder to train in and out of the gym at a later age in life.

-Sure he played less hockey, but his nervous system exposure and development before puberty was extremely superior to the first kid who only focused on hockey and therefore he created a much better skill-set within stride frequency (huge for speed), body awareness, total body relative strength, balance and agility.
+Sure he played less hockey, but his nervous system exposure and overall athletic development before puberty was extremely superior to the first kid who only focused on hockey — and therefore, he created a much better skill-set within stride frequency (huge for speed), body awareness, total body relative strength, balance and agility.

 Multiple sports exposure > Hockey specialization